kowainik/summoner/README.md

 ## Features

-If you're running the `hs-init` with all options enabled a project with the following hierarchy will be created:
+If you're running the `summoner` with all options enabled a project with the following hierarchy will be created:

 ```